strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 ## Send a message

-In this blog post, we've explored how to develop a Kafka producer client.
+In this blog post, we've explored how to develop a Kafka producer application.
 We've covered the essential steps, illustrated with an example that highlights asynchronous message production and effective error handling.
-Remember, the key to a successful producer client lies in its ability to connect and communicate with a Kafka cluster.
+Remember, while connectivity is fundamental for client applications, the key to a successful producer client lies in its ability to effectively send messages using mechanisms like batching and by making use of efficient partitioning strategies within the Kafka cluster.
-Once you have that foundation, you define how you want your client to produce and send messages.
-For example, Kafka producer clients typically pull data from external sources.
-The possibilities for developing a producer client are vast and entirely dependent on your specific needs.
+The possibilities for developing a producer application are vast and entirely dependent on your specific needs.
 Go on, try the example and see where it takes you.